Eligibility for loan rehabilitation depends on the type of B.C. student loan you hold. There are three types of B.C. student loans:

 Your B.C. student loan is eligible for rehabilitation if:

-- You repay the outstanding debt (principal plus accrued interest) and all associated fees in full
+- You repay the outstanding debt (principal plus outstanding interest) and all associated fees in full

 OR meet all of the following requirements: